- Professor of English

 Mark Panek teaches a variety of highly interactive writing courses ranging from introductory composition to senior-level courses in creative writing, nonfiction writing, and composition pedagogy.
 In course evaluations, Dr. Panek’s students have expressed appreciation for the real-life connection between writing assignments and course content, their academic careers, and the world beyond UHH.
 Without cancelling classes, Dr. Panek takes the time to meet individually with every student on every paper—a service he extends to his students for life, whether they are enrolled in future courses with him or not.

-Dr. Panek was awarded the 2002 Francis Davis Award for Excellence in Undergraduate Teaching as a Doctoral candidate at UH Mānoa.
-He was nominated for the 2005 Board of Regents Medal for Excellence in Teaching during his first year at UHH.
-He was awarded the Regents Medal for Excellence in Teaching in 2008.
-He was recently named the winner of Hawai 'i's most prestigious literary honor, the Elliot Cades Award for Literature.
+Dr. Panek was also awarded the 2002 Francis Davis Award for Excellence in Undergraduate Teaching as a Doctoral candidate at UH Mānoa.
+He was nominated for the 2005 Board of Regents Medal for Excellence in Teaching during his first year at UHH, and named its winner in 2008.
+In 2013 he was honored with Hawai'i's most prestigious literary prize, the Elliot Cades Award for Literature.

 He is married to Noriko, a Registered Nurse in Hilo Medical Center’s ICU.
 They have one son.